 Alexis: You worked with Ludlam for many years?

 BES: He was a very, very brilliant man.
 Utterly brilliant, with a facility with language like I’ve never heard before, or since.
 He wasn’t just articulate, he was eloquent.
 And he could tell you what was going on inside of him.
 He was a wonderful director because he was a wonderful actor.
 He was with Theatre of the Ridiculous, with John Vacarro.
 They had an argument and Charles left.
 I left with him.
 I was rehearsing something that didn’t go to performance, and Vacarro stole the play and put it on.
 But Charles put it on with a different name, he called it When Queens Collide.
 [She laughs.]
 But he was just very gifted.

 Alexis: And you went to two schools, right?

 BES: Yeah, the first year I went to Emerson in Boston.
-I was studying theater and then my parents couldn’t afford the dormitory living, so I moved.
+I was studying theatre and then my parents couldn’t afford the dormitory living, so I moved.
 They lived on Long Island, so I went back there, and Charles lived on Long Island.
 I met him there.
-I was very shy, and not very outgoing, which is not too good for someone in theater.
-But he came up to me and he said, you love the theater don’t you.
+I was very shy, and not very outgoing, which is not too good for someone in theatre.
+But he came up to me and he said, you love the theatre don’t you.
 And I said, yes.
 He said, stick with me, babe, you’ll see the East.